Iran University of Medical Sciences • Journals

 ICMJE-inspired

-• Use of CRediT contributorship statements
+• CRediT contributorship statements

-• Handling author additions or removals
+• Author additions or removals

 • Disputes and institutional involvement